microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

     viewed in the bottom left-hand corner of VS Code.
-It will likely say 'master' right now, but whichever branch it indicates is where any file modifications are taking place (regardless of if you use VS Code, file explorer, notepad, etc to add or modify fles)
+It will likely say 'master' right now, but whichever branch it indicates is where any file modifications are taking place (regardless of if you use VS Code, file explorer, notepad, etc to add or modify files)

 3. Verify that you can see the ReadMe file within the File Explorer view.